2020/21 Conestoga College

 Your ONE Card is designed to keep your life simple by offering an all-in-one solution for identity validation during exams, accessing applicable on campus services (library services, lab access), off campus purchasing and discounts (no cash needed!), and using the Grand River Transit System (with purchase of a 4-month Term Pass).

-When your ONE Card student photo has been uploaded and approved, your ONE Card will be mailed to you.
+When your ONE Card student photo has been uploaded and approved, AND your address within the Student Portal reflects your Canadian address (for International Students this is your long-term permanent Canadian address), your physical ONE Card will be mailed to you.

 Your ONE Card never expires, does not need to be renewed, and can be also be viewed digitally on the ONE Card Portal.